garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 1. Go to **[Timescale Dashboard > VPC](https://console.cloud.timescale.com/dashboard/vpc)**.
 2. Click on **New VPC** and enter the **Region**, **Name** and **IP Range** of the VPC.
-3. Click on Create and after creation, click on **Add** under VPC Peering column.
+3. Click on Create, and after creation, click on **Add** under the VPC Peering column.
 4. Enter your AWS VPC details and click on **Add connection**.

 ![Timescale VPC](../../.gitbook/assets/timescale-vpc-peer.png)